 And we’re free to roam.” –White Ferrari

 All in all, Blonde always feels as personal, multi-faceted, and clouded as the above lyrics from White Ferrari.
 This sense of introspective haziness is something that drifts between songs, lingering, even when you’re no longer listening.
-It creeps into your mind and catches you when you’re at your most vulnerable.
+It creeps into your mind and catches you when you’re vulnerable.
 It helped me through many rough times; I know I speak for many.
-Because in 30 years, people will talk about Ocean the way they do about David Bowie and Bob Dylan.
-But Blonde isn’t an experience one can force, something to wish into existence by sheer will; it is more transcendental, lurking around the infinite planes of space, and will strike you when you least expect it.
-It is the ultimate dagger to the heart.
+Because in 30 years, people will talk about Ocean the way they do about Bob Dylan.
+But Blonde isn’t an experience one can force, something to wish into existence by sheer effect.
+It will strike you when you least expect it.
+This legendary album is the ultimate dagger to the heart.